Definitions

 Earth the conductive mass the

-Earth the conductive mass the earth.
+of the causes accidents the workplace.
 The elec-

 trical installation whole must protected against overload short